galaxyproject/galaxy-hub/src/admin/config/eggs/index.md

 The config file which contains all the information needed to maintain the correct versions of eggs, as well as how to build (or "scramble") them.

-_You should not make changes to <tt>eggs.ini</tt>_.
+_You should not make changes to `eggs.ini`_.
 This is the file which tells Galaxy what versions of its dependencies should be used for your exact revision of Galaxy.
 Changes will be merged when you update from the upstream source repository and can cause egg information to become incorrect.

 The python scripts below can be run to check, download and build eggs.